goviha01/graphrag-toolkit/docs/lexical-graph/overview.md

   - **Querying** Supply metadata filters when querying a lexical graph

 Metadata filtering can also be used to [filter documents and chunks during the extract and build stages](./metadata-filtering.md#using-metadata-to-filter-documents-in-the-extract-and-build-stages) of the indexing process.

+#### Versioned updates

+The lexical graphs supports [versioned updates](./versioned-updates.mds).
+With versioned updates, if you re-ingest a document whose contents and/or metadata have changed since it was last extracted, any old documents will be archived, and the newly ingested document treated as the current version of the source document.
+You can then query the current state of the graph and vector stores, or configure the query to retrieve documents that were current at a specific point in time.

 ### Model Context Protocol server